Web Analytics

 Example 1: Chocolate Chip Cookies

 Data is the number of chocolate chips in the bag.
 Information is the cookie recipe printed on the back.
-Knowledge is what your grandmother uses to make the best cookies that you’ve ever tasted — or what you use to follow the directions and fill in the gaps that aren’t included in the recipe (how to turn on the oven, where to find a baking sheet, how to use a mixer).
+Knowledge is what your grandmother taught you that you rely on to make the best cookies that you've ever tasted.
+That includes everything you use to follow the directions and fill in the gaps that aren't included in the recipe -- for instance, how to turn on the oven, where to find a baking sheet, how to use a mixer.

 Example 2: Travel Logistics